awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

 ### Configuring your application for fast failover<a name="AuroraPostgreSQL.BestPractices.FastFailover.Configuring"></a>

 This section discusses several Aurora PostgreSQL specific configuration changes you can make\.
-Documentation for general setup and configuration of the JDBC driver is available from the [PostgreSQL JDBC site](https://jdbc.postgresql.org/documentation/documentation.html)\.
+To learn more about PostgreSQL JDBC driver setup and configuration, see the [PostgreSQL JDBC Driver](https://jdbc.postgresql.org/documentation/head/index.html) documentation\.

 **Topics**
 + [Reducing DNS cache timeouts](#AuroraPostgreSQL.BestPractices.FastFailover.Configuring.Timeouts)